princyi/RAG-system-creat-/README.md

 📝 Answer:
 Based on the retrieved documents, here's what I found:

-[Source 1]: Artificial Intelligence (AI) is the simulation of human intelligence by machines.
-AI systems can perform tasks that typically require human intelligence, such as visual perception, speech recognition, decision-making, and language translation...
+[Source 1]: Machine learning (ML) is the simulation of AI intelligence by machines.
+ML systems can perform tasks that typically require human intelligence, such as visual perception, speech recognition, decision-making, and language translation...